 Configure a NAT gateway

-You can perform the following steps to mount a NAS file system on a Windows or Linux host that is connected to the Internet.
-After the file system is mounted, you can upload files to or download files from the file system on the host.
+Perform the following steps to mount the NAS file system on a Windows or Linux client that is connected to the Internet.
+After the file system is mounted, upload and download files.

 Log on to the VPC console.

 Create a NAT gateway.
-For more information, see Create and manage an Internet NAT gateway.
+For more information, see Internet NAT gateway.

-NoteThe VPC in which the NAT gateway resides must be the same as the VPC in which the NAS file system resides.
+NoteThe VPC must be the same as the one that the NAS is in.

-Bind an EIP to the NAT gateway.
-For more information, see Apply for EIPs.
+Associate an elastic IP address (EIP) with the NAT gateway.
+For more information, see Request an EIP.

 Create a DNAT entry.
 For more information, see Create and manage DNAT entries.